iande/stomper/README.md

 #Stomper 2.0

 ##Important Note
-Due to some major API changes, the relative obscurity of this gem, and the fact that there is already a python STOMP client named `stomper`, I'll be pushing out a final version of this gem and doing further development under a different name.
-Sorry for any confusion.
+This gem is on the verge of being deprecated.
+It is being replaced by [OnStomp](https://github.com/meadvillerb/onstomp).
+OnStomp is currently at a pre-release version, but will hit 1.0 proper this weekend at which time I will push the final version of Stomper with a deprecation notice and clean out this repository.

+## Description

 Stomper is a library for connecting to and interacting with a message broker service that supports the Stomp [1.0](http://stomp.github.com/stomp-specification-1-0.html)